melvincarvalho/userguide/README.md

    Your storage is connected to your profile with a triple like `:me space:storage </> . `.
 You can simply add a second triple with the same predicate, like `:me space:storage <otherWebID>`, to your WebID Profile Document (that is, in your file that can be found under a URI like this one: `<https://timea.solidcommunity.net/profile/card#me>`).
 An example of the triple to be added is `:me space:storage <https://suser.solidcommunity.net> .`

 _**remark:** Make sure you have the correct prefix for `space:storage`.
 The full URI is `<http://www.w3.org/ns/pim/space#storage>`.
-_**remark:** You will only be able to visualize the resources that are publicly readable in the second Pod, unless you have full access to the second Pod.
+_**remark:** You will only be able to visualize the resources that are readable with your WebID in the available Pods.

 2. Navigate to a person's Pod and log in.